Russophone (novel)

 The novel addresses the issue of Russophone people, who after the dissolution of the Soviet Union suddenly found themselves without a homeland, in new post-Soviet states, surrounded by ethnic hatred towards Russians.
-It was awarded the Boris Sokolov Prize (2005).

 The plot is about the fate of a Russian born in Tbilisi, Georgia, who speaks Russian with a Georgian accent.
 The journal version mainly dealt with the tribulations of the main hero, who could not get a passport of the Russian citizenship.
 The book version was significantly expanded: the first part was added with the pre-history of the hero, involving his participation in the Armenia-Azerbaijan conflict (first Nagorno-Karabakh War).
 The second part was reworked to address criticism of the journal version.